MissStrong/ICS2O_Quad_4_2020-2021/Notes/2 - Shapes in Processing.md

 ![](../Images/Cartesian_Plane.jpg)

-In computer science, we don't use the Cartesian plane for coordinates.
+In computer science, we usually don't use the Cartesian plane for coordinates.
 Instead, the coordinate system we use looks like this:

 ![](../Images/Coordinate_Plane.jpg)